How to Output Data Formats

 IronBarcode provides several output formats including barcode image, barcode type, BinaryValue, coordinates, height, width, page number, barcode, page orientation, text, and value.

-You can use the AnyBitmap class to create a multipage TIFF image from detected barcodes by first reading the barcodes from a PDF and then adding the BarcodeImage properties to a list, which can be used to generate the TIFF.
+You can use the AnyBitmap class in IronBarcode to create a multipage TIFF image from detected barcodes by first reading the barcodes from a PDF and then adding the BarcodeImage properties to a list, which can be used to generate the TIFF.

-You can retrieve barcode coordinates, height, and width by accessing the properties from the BarcodeResult object after reading barcodes from an image.
+You can retrieve barcode coordinates, height, and width by accessing the properties from the BarcodeResult object in IronBarcode after reading barcodes from an image.
 This information can be used for tasks like redacting barcode images.

 Yes, IronBarcode can determine barcode orientation and page orientation using the Rotation and PageOrientation properties of the BarcodeResult object.